Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 Once the bone of interest is selected navigate to :menuselection:`Properties Editor --> Bone --> Deform Panel` and check if the Deform tickable option is ticked or not.
 If it is the selected bone is a Deforming Bone, otherwise, it is a Control Bone.
-(See figure 22).

 .. figure:: /images/editors_3dview_parenting_bone-check.png

-   Figure 22 - 3 Bone Armature in *Pose* Mode with 1st bone selected with :menuselection:`Properties Editor --> Bone --> Deform`
+   Three Bone Armature in *Pose* Mode with 1st bone selected.
-   displayed unticked, indicating the bone is not a Deforming Bone.

 Armature Deform With Automatic Weights